Ötzi: Arrowhead and blood analyses

-Alternate theory of death location
+Alternative theory of death location

-Most research has assumed that Otzi died roughly on the spot where he was found.
+Most research has assumed that Ötzi died at roughly the spot where he was found.
 In 2010, it was proposed that Ötzi died at a much lower altitude and was buried higher in the mountains, as posited by archaeologist Alessandro Vanzetti of the Sapienza University of Rome and his colleagues.
-According to their study of the items found near Ötzi and their locations, it is possible that the iceman may have been placed above what has been interpreted as a stone burial mound but was subsequently moved with each thaw cycle that created a flowing watery mix driven by gravity before being re-frozen.
+According to their study of the items found near Ötzi and their locations, the Iceman may have been placed above what has been interpreted as a stone burial mound, but his body subsequently moved with each thaw cycle that created a flowing watery mixture driven by gravity before being re-frozen.
 While archaeobotanist Klaus Oeggl of the University of Innsbruck agrees that the natural process described probably caused the body to move from the ridge that includes the stone formation, he pointed out that the paper provided no compelling evidence to demonstrate that the scattered stones constituted a burial platform.
-Moreover, biological anthropologist Albert Zink argues that the iceman's bones display no dislocations that would have resulted from a downhill slide and that the intact blood clots in his arrow wound would show damage if the body had been moved up the mountain.
-In either case, the burial theory does not contradict the possibility of a violent cause of death.
+Moreover, biological anthropologist Albert Zink argues that the Iceman's bones display no dislocations that would have resulted from a downhill slide and that the intact blood clots in his arrow wound would show damage if the body had been moved up the mountain.

 Legal dispute

 Italian law entitled the Simons to a finders' fee from the South Tyrolean provincial government of 25% of the value of Ötzi.
-In 1994 the authorities offered a "symbolic" reward of Lire 10 million (€5,200), which the Simons declined.
+In 1994 the authorities offered a "symbolic" reward of 10 million lire (€5,200), which the Simons declined.
 In 2003, the Simons filed a lawsuit which asked a court in Bolzano to recognize their role in Ötzi's discovery and declare them his "official discoverers".
-The court decided in the Simons' favor in November 2003, and at the end of December that year the Simons announced that they were seeking US$300,000 as their fee.
+The court decided in the Simons' favour in November 2003, and at the end of December that year the Simons announced that they were seeking US$300,000 as their fee.
 The provincial government decided to appeal.

-In addition, two people came forward to claim that they were part of the same mountaineering party that came across Ötzi and discovered the body first:
+In addition, two people came forward, each with a claim of being part of the same mountaineering party that had come across Ötzi and of discovering the body first: